 FuboTV puts more emphasis on sports entertainment than any other streaming service (true to its name, it's particularly strong when it comes to soccer).
 The usual 7-day free trial is available; after that, it’s $40 per month, but you can cancel any time.
 Here's our review.

 If you’re an MLB.TV subscriber, you already have streaming access to postseason games—sort of.
 Although Major League Baseball’s subscription service delivers live streams of every regular season out-of-market game, the league’s blackout policies prevent it from live-streaming the playoffs and the World Series anywhere in the U.S. or Canada.
 Instead, archived streams of postseason games are available to subscribers in blacked-out areas about 90-minutes after the game’s conclusion.

 If you have the willpower to abide a self-imposed media blackout (no spoilers!), it’s not a bad way to watch the October action without taking on the cost of an additional streaming subscription.
-Even if you’re not a currently a subscriber, it might be worth signing up as it’s the least expensive way to catch the postseason: as of now, MLB is offering subscriptions for $3.99 for the rest of the year.
+Even if you’re not a currently a subscriber, it might be worth signing up as it’s the least expensive way to catch the postseason: as of now, MLB is currently offering subscriptions for $26 to catch the rest of the year’s games.

 Major League Baseball continues to be stingy with live streaming.
 But hopefully as the NFL and NBA continue expanding their online viewing options, the league will rethink its policies in upcoming seasons.
 Until then, you can take advantage of these cable alternatives, and along with our guide to second-screen baseball apps, create your own Diamond Club from which to watch baseball’s 10 best teams slug it out to the Fall Classic.